Sriraj8687/perceptron-biryani/README.md

 # perceptron-biryani
-simple explanation about how perceptron works with an example of biryano
+simple explanation about how perceptron works with an example of biryani